 City Safety™ - laser sensor

-The City Safety™ function includes a sensor which transmits laser light (see illustration for sensor location).
+The City Safety™ function includes a sensor which transmits laser light.
 Contact a qualified workshop in the event of a fault or if the laser sensor needs servicing - an authorised Volvo workshop is recommended.
 It is absolutely essential to follow the prescribed instructions when handling the laser sensor.

 The following two labels relate to the laser sensor: